IsOneHeart/HarmonyOS_Gallery/Previewer,Emulator And Real Device Debugging of HarmonyOS.md

 3. Register device IP/port in DevEco Studio: `Tools > IP Connection`
 4. Select the wireless device from the device manager to start debugging

 Note: View device IP/port information in `Developer Options > Wireless Debugging` settings.
+When debugging an application on a real device, the app must be automatically or manually signed (using a debug certificate; a formal certificate is only used for release versions).